What is a VPN? How it Works & How to Use a VPN (2024)

 CyberGhost works on: Windows, macOS, Linux, Android, iOS, Chrome, PlayStation, Amazon Fire TV, Amazon Fire TV Stick, Chromecast, Android TVs, smart TVs, routers, and more.

-3. Private Internet Access (PIA) — Customizable Security Settings to Suit Your Online Activities
+3. Private Internet Access (PIA) — Customizable Security Settings to Suit All Online Activities

 Key Features:

-- Flexible encryption, data leak protection, kill switch, and MACE ad, tracker, and malware blocker
+- Provides flexible encryption options, data leak protection, a kill switch, and the MACE ad, tracker, and malware blocker

-- 24/7 live chat and email support, plus online guides
+- Offers support via 24/7 live chat and email support, plus online guides

 Editor’s Note: Transparency is one of our core values at WizCase, so you should know we are in the same ownership group as Private Internet Access.
 However, this does not affect our review process, as we adhere to a strict testing methodology.